-Some drugs used to treat HIV can reduce the concentration of oestrogen and progesterone in the blood.
-The most common of these contain ritonavir, nelfinavir, nevirapin, norvir, darunavir, lopinavir, fosamprenavir, tripanavir or velfinavir.
-Some of these drugs are also used in the treatment of the hepatitis C virus.
+HIV medication (antiretrovirals): Some medicines used to treat HIV and the hepatitis C virus can reduce the effectiveness of hormonal contraception.
+The most common of these include ritonavir, nelfinavir, nevirapin, norvir, darunavir, lopinavir, fosamprenavir, tripanavir or velfinavir, branded names include Lexiva and Aptius.

 Weight loss medication

-The anti-obesity drug orlistat (xenical), also available over the counter as Alli, may theoretically affect absorption of the pill by inducing diarrhoea and therefore reducing its effectiveness.
-Additional precaution should be used.
+The anti-obesity medicine Orlistat (Xenical), also available over the counter as Alli, may theoretically affect absorption of the pill by inducing diarrhoea and therefore reducing its effectiveness.
+Additional precautions should be used.l

 Natural supplements and the pill